Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Rooms of Weeping.md

 The domed ceiling is coated with dry ·pitch.
 The ."star. s" are shards of glowing crystal embedded fn the pitch, each one as bright as a candle flame.
 Thanks to the starry "night sky," the vault is dimly lit.

-The plundered riches of Strahd's secret hoard lie within this adamantine tower, which is actually a Daern's instant fortress (see chapter 7, "Treasure," of the Dungeon Master's Guide).
-Only Strahd knows the command word to alter its shape and size, which can't be done until every bit of treasure inside it is removed.
-Only Strahd can open the two means of entry: a sealed adamantine door set into the base of the tower on the north side, and an adamantine trapdoor on the roof.
+The plundered riches of [[Strahd]]'s secret hoard lie within this adamantine tower, which is actually a Daern's instant fortress (see chapter 7, "Treasure," of the Dungeon Master's Guide).
+Only [[Strahd]] knows the command word to alter its shape and size, which can't be done until every bit of treasure inside it is removed.
+Only [[Strahd]] can open the two means of entry: a sealed adamantine door set into the base of the tower on the north side, and an adamantine trapdoor on the roof.

 The arrow slits of the tower are 4 inches wide and 2 feet tall, and the walls of the fortress are 3 inches thick.
 Characters who are able to reduce their size or assume gaseous form can enter the tower through these slits.